Hammarn/1MB335/Lab3.md

 **Question 12.** What is the size of the mitochondrial genome?
 What is the identifier of the sequence? (there might be several identifiers)

 Then click on the identifier.
 You should be taken to a page that looks like that [one](https://www.ncbi.nlm.nih.gov/nuccore/NC_002008.4), except for your species of interest.
 If that is not the case, try again or ask the teaching assistants.
 This page comprises a lot of information, including annotations.
 You want the sequence of the *cox 1* gene.
-Search for it on the page (you might have to change case, e.g. COX1).
+Search for it on the page (you might have to change case, e.g. COX1, or search for COI).
 You should get two matches, one for the gene and one for the coding sequence (CDS).
 Look at the information, in particular which translation table is used, and other details (particularly important for those of you working with the nematodes and the flies).
 Click on the CDS link and open it in a new window.
 You should have something similar to the entire mitochondria but very reduced in length.
 To download the fasta file, click on 'FASTA' (under the name of the sequence).
 Once the page changed, click on 'Send to' in the top right of the page, make sure to choose 'Complete Record', and select 'File' as file destination.
 The format should be FASTA.
 This will open a text file with the sequence - save it in an appropriate location with an appropriate name.

 Comment about NCBI: as you might start to notice, you can access a given page of NCBI (e.g. the page of the mitochondrial genome) in several different ways, using different identifiers etc.